Medical Insurance in Canada: Costs, Benefits, and Your Options

 Does medical insurance cover pre-existing conditions?

 It depends.
 Group plans often provide existing condition coverage.
-For individual plans, cover may be excluded for 6-24 months.
+For individual plans, coverage may be excluded for 6-24 months.
 After this period, the condition is covered.

 The Bottom Line